orchest/orchest/docs/source/orchest_overview.rst

 Orchest overview
 ================

-Orchest is an open source, cloud native, development environment build for data science.
+Orchest is a tool for creating data science pipelines.
 Orchest enables you to develop, train and run your models on the cloud without any knowledge of cloud infrastructure.

 The Orchest platform